 Purdue’s Product Lifecycle Management Certificate Program Courses are currently being offered as three 5 week classes that meet Monday’s and Wednesday’s 7-9 pm ET.
 We meet in an Adobe Connect virtual classroom for lecture/discussion on Mondays and use Skytap virtual computers for Lab on Wednesday.
-The instructor is on live via web cam during these times to present the material.
+The instructor is online live via web cam during these times to present the material.
 We are using Siemen’s PLM Software products NX and Teamcenter in the labs but the concepts covered in the class are applicable to other products.
 The courses do not need to be taken in order (recommended however) but all three classes must be taken to receive the Purdue Certificate.
 Each course completed earns you 3 CEU’s (Continuing Education Credits).
 To participate you need a computer with access to broad-band, high-speed internet with up-to-date internet browser, Java and Flash during the class and lab sessions.
 You are also required to have a 3 button mouse or equivalent.
-You need a telephone for the audio or use the mic and speakers on your computer.
+You need a telephone for the audio.
 Having 2 monitors is helpful but not required.
 The cost is $3,000 per course.

 Any questions about registration call 800-830-0269 or 765-494-3571.

 Registration for Boeing employees is a little trickier, you start by getting an LTP voucher.
 After it is filled out and properly authorized, submit the voucher to Denice Johnson (firstname.lastname@example.org), or fax it to her attention at 765-496-1424 along with your registration (print out registration form from registration page).